tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

 into  an interactive session it will die with stack overflow, but if you compile that file into an executable it will run forever.

-So, suppose you wanted to translate the Scheme code into Common Lisp.
+So, suppose you wanted to translate the Scheme code into Common Lisp, for an implementation that does not do tail call optimization.
 You'd use a trampoline to make sure the stack doesn't overflow.

 Here's `trampoline.lisp`_, a trampoline in Common Lisp that runs through three functions and then stops, for simplicity: